cloudcr0w/serverless-project/README.md

 ### 👨‍💻 About the Author
-Created by Adam Wrona as part of his DevOps & Cloud Engineering journey 🚀 I'm open to feedback, improvements and contributions — feel free to fork or reach out!
+Created by Adam Wrona as part of my DevOps & Cloud Engineering journey 🚀 I'm open to feedback, improvements and contributions — feel free to fork or reach out!

 ### 💡 Like this project?